GiacomoPope/kyber-py/README.md

 The above example would also work with `ML_KEM192` and `ML_KEM256`.

 #### Benchmarks

-Included ere are some approximate benchmarks, although the purpose of this project is not speed, but rather education!

 |  Params    |  keygen  |  keygen/s  |  encap  |  encap/s  |  decap  |  decap/s |
 |------------|---------:|-----------:|--------:|----------:|--------:|---------:|